 by u/mightyt2000 in Synology

-There have been many posts on Reddit expressing dissatisfaction with Synology's past responses.
-The following post lists past responses such as 'removing the iTunes server function,' 'significantly reducing support for USB devices,' and 'making it impossible to play H.265 videos.'
-In particular, the move to make it impossible to play H.265, which can significantly reduce video file sizes, can be seen as a measure to force users to store larger video files and increase the frequency of replacing storage.
+Reddit has seen numerous posts expressing dissatisfaction with Synology's past actions.
+The following post lists past actions such as removing the iTunes server function, significantly reducing support for USB devices, and disabling H.265 video playback.
+Disabling H.265 playback, which significantly reduces video file sizes, is seen as a measure to force users to store larger video files and increase the frequency of storage replacement.

 I've been keeping a list of things with have lost along the way (re: Synology tech withdrawals)